sacrid91/PLP-Assignments/README.md

 This is an Index of how to navigate PLP-Assignments repo

-Think of it as an index for my files within github
+Think of it as an index for my files within this specific github repo

 ---------------------------------------
 1.W1 Assignment contains => ass1Calc.py